 Understanding PCIEx16 Slot

-Secondly, you need to understand how PCIEx16 slots generally work on motherboards.
+You need to understand how PCIEx16 and the PCIex4 slots generally work on motherboards.
 The following is VERY IMPORTANT to understand.

 - Every motherboard has at least a single PCIEx16 slot working in full 16x mode – meaning it utilizes the entire 16 lanes.

-- Some motherboards may have another PCIEx16 slot but working only in 4x mode – meaning it has the same size as a full PCIEx16 slot physically, but only utilizes a quarter of its lanes.
-This is used for weaker components.
+- Some motherboards may have another PCIEx16 slot but working only in x4 mode – meaning it has the same size as a full PCIEx16 slot physically, but only utilizes a quarter of its lanes.
+Computers have a limited supply of PCIe lanes.

 - Some motherboards may have three PCIEx16 slots.
 In these motherboards, the first works in 16x mode.
 The third is reserved at 4x mode.
 The second one works in 8x mode.
 However, as soon as you use the second PCIE slot, the bandwidth of the first PCIEx16 slot is also halved so that both the first and second PCIEx16 slots now work at 8x mode.